 What Do these research results Mean?

 This research highlights areas of risk (i.e., what makes life more difficult) and a resilience factor (i.e., how people face and overcome obstacles).
 These research results highlight that sexual minority stressors erode emotional and psychological wellness.
 These are experiences traverse people with diverse racial-ethnic identities.
 Being a target of discrimination based on sexual orientation is highly stressful and distressing.
 Also, it appeared greater "outness" in a variety of contexts associated with higher levels of psychological wellness.

 Heterosexist discrimination is real and has a psychological and emotional impact on LGBQ individuals.
 Stigma and internalized oppression can also have detrimental effects.
 The idea of outness can be very tricky.
 On one hand after disclosing their sexual identity, some individuals receive more social support from cherished others, may feel more free talking about their partner(s) and experiences in relationships, and feel better about being themselves.
-One the other hand, there can also be real emotional, psychological, and social safety risks for some people that range from fears of rejection to interpersonal violence.
+On the other hand, there can also be real emotional, psychological, and social safety risks for some people that range from fears of rejection to interpersonal violence.
 It is not just about disclosure or "outness."
-Social support and self-acceptance may also play a role.
+Social support, self-acceptance, and safety may also play a role.
 The study results did not evaluate the relationship between social support and outness, but one may surmise that receiving social support and care before and after disclosure may provide relief and greater closeness to others.
 The compounding impact of racism was not explored in the study and I wonder about the role of these intersecting oppressions in the lives of diverse LGBQ folks.

 The real crux for change continues to reside with addressing and eliminating heterosexist discrimination.
 Gay, lesbian, bisexual, queer orientations and identities are normative human sexualities.
 Pathologizing and/or demonizing these folks contributes to hardships that are unnecessary given normative human diversity.